rabbitmq/rabbitmq-website/site/relocate.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-Every RabbitMQ node uses a number of files and directories to load configuration; store data, metadata, log files, and so on.
+Every RabbitMQ node uses a number of files and directories to load configuration: store data, metadata, log files, and so on.
 Their location can be changed.

 This guide covers: